gabrieleiannetti/tech_notes/xfce.md

 ## Remove Annoying Panels

-To get rid of the annoying panels remove the panel plugin package from the system:
+To get rid of the annoying panels remove the following package from the system: `xfce4-panel`.

-Debian: `sudo apt-get purge xfce4-panel`

-_If no reboot should be done, kill the running panel process: 'xfce4-panel'_

 ## List of Most Useful Shortcuts